 Environment and Climate Change Canada

 Canada's version of the U.S. Environmental Protection Agency.
-Special sections on acid rain, ozone, climate change, pollution prevention, water, wildlife, air pollution, including the Air Pollutant Emissions Inventory (similar to the U.S. Toxics Release Inventory.)
-Visit ECCC's National Water Research Institute which provides media experts on its many research topics.
+Special sections on acid rain, ozone, climate change, pollution prevention, water, wildlife, air pollution, including the National Pollutant Release Inventory (similar to the U.S. Toxics Release Inventory.)
+See also the Air Pollutant Emissions Inventory.

 Fisheries and Oceans Canada